THAILAND – GENERAL INFORMATION

 Note:

-Bars have counter or table service.
+Bars have counters or table service.

-Regional drinks:
+Regional drinks

-• Mekhong (local whiskey) and SamSong(rum) are very popular.
+• Mekhong (local whiskey) and SamSong (rum) are very popular.

-• Singhaand Singha Gold are locally made beers which dominate the domestic market.
+• Singha and Singha Gold are locally made beers which dominate the domestic market.

 • Coconut milk straight from the shell during the harvest season is particularly refreshing in the heat and humidity.